About Us

 WHO WE ARE

 Beersheba Springs Assembly stands on the edge of the Cumberland Plateau and overlooks the scenic Collins River Valley.
 It consists of a pre-Civil War Hotel and its surrounding historic buildings.
 In 1941, the Tennessee Conference of the Methodist church purchased the property and sought to restore it to a place where people want to gather.
-Since then, BSA has offered guests from all walks of life a place to seek God in a natural setting, offering modern and vintage accommodations, warm hospitality, great meals and beautiful sacred space.
+Since then, the Assembly has offered guests from all walks of life a place to seek God in a natural setting, offering modern and vintage accommodations, warm hospitality, great meals and beautiful sacred space.
+We are committed to respecting the rights and dignity of every individual, affirming the unique worth and contributions of all who visit the Assembly.

 Beersheba Springs Assembly accommodates